-The silly season goes on as the peerless panellist comments on self-obsessed humour, an eczema cure and Boris Johnson.
-Jack Watkins interviews.
+The peerless Barry Cryer on self-obsessed humour, an eczema cure and Boris Johnson.

 Barry Cryer describes himself as a university dropout: ‘I was supposed to be studying English Literature at Leeds, but I was in the bar and chasing girls and my first-year results showed it.
 So I’m “BA Eng.
 Lit. failed” of Leeds.’